heronog/esp-home-accesories/README.md

 ```
 ## Setup

-You'll need to create a file `common/secrets.yaml` with the following
+Create a file `common/secrets.yaml` with the following

 ```
   substitutions: